chp-legacy/chainpoint-node/README.md

 #### Backup

-It is easy to export your keys at any time by issuing the command `make backup-auth-keys` in your Node directory.
+As of v1.5.3+ Nodes will automatically perform backups when the Node registers with Core and upon each startup.
 This will create a backup file for every auth key in your database in the `keys/backups` sub-directory of your Node.
 The filename of the backup is composed of the combination of your ETH address and the current time in the form: `<ETH_ADDRESS>-<TIMESTAMP>.key`.
 The contents of the file will be a single line of text which is the HMAC Auth key associated with that address.

-The `make backup-auth-keys` command can be run without fear of overwriting existing files since it includes a current timestamp in the backup filename.
+The `make backup-auth-keys` is no longer needed and will be removed in the future.
+You are still responsible for copying these backups to a safe place though!

 #### Restore

 Restoration of a backup copy of an auth key is easy.
 Every time a Node starts it looks at the contents of the `~/chainpoint-node/keys` directory.
-If it finds a file where the name has one of the following two patterns it will read the auth key out of the file and automatically import it into your node.
+If it finds a file where the name has one of the following two patterns it will read the auth key out of the file and automatically import it into your Node.

 * `<ETH_ADDRESS>.key`
 * `<ETH_ADDRESS>-<TIMESTAMP>.key`